Cap-Haïtien

-History and character
+History

 The island was occupied for thousands of years by cultures of indigenous peoples, who had migrated from present-day Central and South America.
 In the 16th century, Spanish explorers in the Caribbean began to colonize Hispaniola.
 They adopted the native Taíno name Guárico for the area that is today known as "Cap‑Haïtien".
 Due to the introduction of new infectious diseases, as well as poor treatment, the indigenous peoples population rapidly declined.

 On the nearby coast Columbus founded his first community in the New World, the short-lived La Navidad.
 In 1975, researchers found near Cap‑Haïtien another of the first Spanish towns of Hispaniola: Puerto Real was founded in 1503.
 It was abandoned in 1578, and its ruins were not discovered until late in the twentieth century.

+In 1670 during the French colonial period, Cap-Haïtien, or Cap-Français as the settlement was then known, was founded by a dozen colonists-adventurers under the command of Bertrand d'Ogeron.

 The French occupied roughly a third of the island of Hispaniola from the Spanish in the early eighteenth century.
 They established large sugar cane plantations on the northern plains and imported tens of thousands of African slaves to work them.
 Cap‑Français became an important port city of the French colonial period and the colony's main commercial centre.
 It served as the capital of the French colony of Saint-Domingue from the city's formal founding in 1711 until 1770, when the capital was moved to Port-au-Prince on the west coast of the island.
+Two thirds of the 15,000 inhabitants in 1790 were enslaved peoples, the remaining one third made up of colonists (24%) and free people of colour (10%).
 After the slave revolution, this was the first capital of the Kingdom of Haiti under King Henri I, when the nation was split apart.

-The central area of the city is between the Bay of Cap‑Haïtien to the east and nearby mountainsides to the west; these are increasingly dominated by flimsy urban slums.
+The central area of the city is between the Bay of Cap‑Haïtien to the east and nearby mountainsides, as well as the Acul Bay, to the west; these are increasingly dominated by flimsy urban slums.
 The streets are generally narrow and arranged in grids.
 As a legacy of the United States' occupation of Haiti from 1915 to 1934, Cap‑Haïtien's north–south streets were renamed as single letters (beginning with Rue A, a major avenue) and going to "Q", and its east–west streets with numbers from 1 to 26; the system is not followed outside the central city, where French names predominate.
 The historic city has numerous markets, churches, and low-rise apartment buildings (of three–four storeys), constructed primarily before and during the U.S. occupation.
-Much of the infrastructure in need of repair.
+Much of the infrastructure is in need of repair.
 Many such buildings have balconies on the upper floors, which overlook the narrow streets below.
 With people eating outside on the balconies, there is an intimate communal atmosphere during dinner hours.